Jennifer Backhaus, Founder and Artistic Director

 ARTISTIC DIRECTOR

-Jennifer Backhaus, founder and artistic director of Backhausdance, has been the energetic and creative force spearheading the development and growth of Orange County’s critically-acclaimed contemporary dance company and also serves on the dance faculty at Chapman University.
+Jennifer Backhaus (she/her), founder and artistic director of Backhausdance, has been the energetic and creative force spearheading the development and growth of Orange County’s critically-acclaimed contemporary dance company and also has served on the dance faculty at Chapman University for 25 years.
 A life-long learner, she holds a BFA in Communications and Dance from Chapman University, and received her MFA in Choreography from Hollins University.

 ASSOCIATE ARTISTIC DIRECTOR

-Amanda Kay White is a founding/current company member and associate artistic director of Backhausdance.
+Amanda Kay White (she/her) is a founding company member and associate artistic director of Backhausdance.
 After finding her voice first as a performer with Backhausdance, she is honored to contribute to the company beyond the stage.
 She has created site-sensitive works for Backhausdance since 2019 which challenge spatial perceptions and create intimate experiences for audience members.
+Amanda is currently associate professor of dance at Chapman University.

 Amanda Kay White’s creative research delves into the entanglement of bodily knowledge, embodied cognition, and spatial theory through the medium of choreography.
 Finding points of access to these physical collections of experience and memory makes her work strikingly inventive.
 Her creations have been showcased at Highways Performance Space, Orange County Museum of Art, Pasadena Dance Festival, Oulu Dance Hack, Centro Negra, Chapman Touring Company, University of Tampa, American College Dance Festival, and the Wayward Artist.
 Amanda has been on faculty at Santa Ana College, Orange County School of the Arts, and South Coast Conservatory, and currently serves as a full-time faculty member at Chapman University as associate professor of dance.